injeti-manohar/AZ-104/Azure AD.md

 ## Ad Ds Vs Azure AD
 **NTLM** - Windows New Technology LAN Manager (NTLM) is a suite of security protocols offered by Microsoft to authenticate users' identity

+## terms and concepts

+- Trust - trust is a relationship which is established between two domains so that one domain can be authenticated by the () domain controller of other domain.